There have been a few times lately when I needed a trivet - that's a little raised up item to put a hot pot on that protects the counter top.

 Other items that I need are a pair of needle nosed pliers, and tie wire.
 You can see more about the tools that I recommend, and some wire techniques for crafts here.

 Two pieces of wire are folded in half, and then each twig is wrapped in the wire.
-It's important to twist the wire tightly, or the twigs are too loose and tend to come out.
+It's important to twist the wire tightly, or the twigs are too loose and will work their way out.

 The finished twig trivet has a loop in the wire, so I can hang it up, ready for use.
 Should I trim off the ends, do you think, or just leave them rustic and ragged?